 Can I just tell you how much I’m loving our Halloween Party?!
 I loved all of the nice comments on my post about Halloween Party Food, and I’m getting a kick out of all of the creative names you guys have come up with for Kate’s Goblin Grub!
 Keep ’em comin’!

 Now it’s time to get our craft on.
 Woo hoo!
 I remember making these shrunken heads when I was a kid and it was so cool to watch our creations turn into creepy little guys!
-My husband and 2 boys thought this was a riot, so try it out with your family and see what you come up with!
+My husband and 2 boys thought this was a riot, so follow along with our shrunken head tutorial with your family and see what you come up with!

 supplies and ingredients: